clairevandenberg/Code_Quiz/README.md

 Test my code [here](https://clairevandeneberg.github.io/H4CodeQuixz/)

 Test yourself on this quiz.
-Score will be saved via your local storage when you enter your initials.
+Timed Quiz which will save your score via your local storage when you enter your initials.

+My Test:
 ![Image description](Starting.png)

-Made by Claire Vandenberg, 2020
+Made with JS, HTML, CSS by Claire Vandenberg, 2020